 The encouragement of friends is one of the most common reasons that Pepperdine students come to the Counseling Center.

-If you are worried about a friend, it is typically helpful to gently directly share your concern and remind your friend that counseling services are available.
+If you are worried about a friend, it is typically helpful to gently, but directly, share your concern and remind your friend that counseling services are available.
 Offer to go with them, or to help them call to make the appointment.

 Services for Parents

-Please call the counseling center at (310) 506-4210 if you would like to discuss mental health related concerns you have regarding your son or daughter.
+Please call the counseling center at 310.506.4210 if you would like to discuss mental health-related concerns you have regarding your student.

-Comprehensive information for parents about depression, suicide, and trauma can be found at the Jed Foundation website.
+Comprehensive information for parents about depression, suicide, and trauma can be found on the Jed Foundation website.